Programs & Services

 Stop by the Falk Student Lounge to use the microwave or study between classes.
 This lounge is a great place to relax between classes and warm up your lunch.
 You can also use the pop machine!

-Chatham College for Women Student Government (CSG)
++Chatham University Student Government (CSG)

 Undergraduate Budget Committee(UBC)